 Living with joy and achieving your dreams are good things, of course.
-As someone with a history of depression, I am still very passionate about teaching people how to make wise day-to-day choices that support and create optimal physical and mental health, increase resilience and build a meaningful life.
+As someone with a history of depression and burnout, I am still very passionate about teaching people how to make wise day-to-day choices that support and create optimal physical and mental health, increase resilience and build a meaningful life.

 I am Christian and as I grow in faith and experience over the years, I am so grateful for what I continue to learn about life.
 A truly meaningful life that matters isn’t one that is focused primarily on the self (and my book was pretty self-focused, to be honest).
-I’m no longer such a fan of ambitious, relentless self-actualization, though I still believe in developing one’s talents and abilities and working/living with excellence.
+I’m no longer such a fan of ambitious, relentless self-actualization, though I still believe in developing one’s talents, abilities and passions and working/living with excellence.

 Dreaming “your” dreams for your life isn’t necessarily wrong.
-It depends on the type of dream, really, and the true motivations behind it.
+It depends on the type of dream, really, and the true motivations behind them.
 Dreams do come true…that can be a good thing, or perhaps as often it might be a “be careful what you wish for” experience.
 I’ve experienced both!
-Regardless, I’ve come to appreciate that one’s dreams shouldn’t necessarily be the focus of life, especially to the exclusion of other more important things such as loving the people in our lives.
+Regardless, I’ve come to appreciate that one’s dreams shouldn’t necessarily be the primary focus of life, especially to the exclusion of other more important things such as our well-being and loving the people in our lives.

-There is a lot of content in the book that I still agree with, but because I no longer enthusiastically endorse some of the key messages, I am no longer promoting this book on this website or in my work in general.
+There is a lot of content in the book that I still agree with, but because I no longer enthusiastically endorse some of the key messages, I am no longer actively promoting this book.
 If I have the opportunity to update it and incorporate these new perspectives, you may see it back in this space.

 If you do decide to read the book, I encourage you to do so from this perspective: take in what’s good, but please question anything that seems to be blindly aligned with popular cultural themes or may excessively self-focused.
 Consider, instead, the alternative (and even counter-cultural) approaches to a well-lived life, that come from a place of deep wisdom and true purpose.
 I find the life and teachings of Jesus to be a perfect example of that.